fdev31/thot/README.md

     $ thot recalibrate

-## Meshe is randomly distorted, but I can see two different shapes
+## The mesh is randomly distorted, but I can see two different shapes

 This is probably a laser calibration issue, some lines are probably badly detected.
 You can fix it by discarding the frames that are not well analyzed: